davidmpickett/ufo50-party-ufo/README.md

 ### Peeking 👁️
 - The Peek ability now reveals the next 2 guests waiting outside the door.
-- However, you can no longer boot the guest who is at the door.
+- If you want to boot the first guest, you have to also boot the second guest.
 - Example guest: News Anchor

 ![Two future guests are visible outside the door](/images/peeking.jpg)